laurilako/atm/README.md

 # atm
+My first C project,
-VERY simple ATM project work for the Basics of C language course.
+VERY simple (and not very good looking) ATM project work for the Basics of C language course.